Jaacky/sorcery-wiki/Routes-Constraints.md

   # other routes …

-  root :to => 'admin#dashbard', :constraints => RouteConstraints::AdminRequiredConstraint.new
+  root :to => 'admin#dashboard', :constraints => RouteConstraints::AdminRequiredConstraint.new
   root :to => 'home#welcome', :constraints => RouteConstraints::NoUserRequiredConstraint.new

 end